 COU562: Assessment and Interventions with Children, Adolescents, and Families

 The social-emotional and developmental needs of children make them a special population that necessitates specialized training for individuals who will work with children and families.
 This course will train students to assist child survivors and their caregivers following disasters and traumatic events, especially those events that cause the sudden death of a parent or other loved one.
-Online, delivered every summer (May 22-July 30).
+Online, delivered every Summer.

 Electives – Students will select two (6 credits total)

 COU563: Assisting Veterans and First Responders

 This online course will prepare clinicians to engage and treat military personnel and first responders and their families, examining the unique cultural and clinical considerations affecting these populations and using theory and research to identify appropriate treatment modalities.
 Online, delivered alternate Spring semesters.